telefonicaid/fiware-orion/doc/manuals/devel/cookbook.md

 echo "==============================="
 ```

 and the steps end with two calls to `echo`, to separate the current step from the next in the output.
-This is pretty important as it makes it so much easier to read the output, which must match what is in the following section, the EXPECT/REGEXPECT section.
+This is pretty important as it makes it **so much** easier to read the output, which must match what is in the section that follows, the **EXPECT/REGEXPECT** section.

 A typical step (e.g. to create an entity) looks like this: